PidgeonTools/SuperAddonManager/docs/en/implementing-super-addon-manager.md

 }
 ```

-If you allow automatic downloads, the download url must be a link to the zip file of your addon:
+If you allow automatic downloads, the download URL must be a link to the zip file of your addon:

 ```json
 "allow_automatic_download": true,